 tree- and a good enviromental solution -nitrogen repair is one thing.
 But the birds love them- they provide great shade- and will survive in harsh conditions, we have planted quite a few- I consider they are worthy as they will survive where others will not!

-OLIVE TREES - I love my olive trees- they are a medditeranian tree-but love it here. this photo of our Blue
+OLIVE TREES - I love my olive trees- they are a medditeranian tree-but love it here. this photo of our

-Wren- they love the olive tree!
+Blue Wren- they love the olive tree!
 Planting several more!

-WISTERIA -CLIMBERS The native -purple climber? love this one but also some exotics of course We had a beautiful Magnolia in our garden at Uralla- it
+WISTERIA -CLIMBERS The native -purple climber? love this one but also some exotics of course We had a beautiful Magnolia in our garden at Uralla-

-was enourmous and quite old- maybe 20 yrs or so.
+it was enourmous and quite old- maybe 20 yrs or so.
 It always flowered, loved the perfume & they are pretty hardy, it does get very cold in New England.
 I'm hoping it will thrive here.
 Have always loved Wisteria so happy to be planting some here at Bony

-one over at the Festival site, & one here at the Bungalow.
+Mountain one over at the Festival site, & one here at the Bungalow.
 Olive trees do love it here as well, so got 3 more of those!
 Planning more plantings around the Festival site.
 I guess the argument for & against the exotics versus native will never

-so special! any tree.
+trees are so special! any tree.